 - How can we increase public acceptance and design feasible policy packages?

-By discussing different country examples, participants will learn from each other and can create a better understanding of how a cost-effective carbon tax can work in different national contexts.
+By discussing different country examples, participants learnt from each other and can create a better understanding of how a cost-effective carbon tax can work in different national contexts.
 A solid foundation of understanding is an essential platform for continued work within the Coalition towards measures that result in effective carbon pricing.